A Martinez: Awards

 Over the years, Martinez has been nominated for numerous awards, and received some, including a Daytime Emmy Award, a Red Nation Film Award of Excellence, an award as Best Supporting Actor at the Red Dirt International Film Festival (for his own written short film called "Four Winds), and three from the Soap Opera Digest Awards.

 Personal life

-In 1981, he was married briefly to actress Mare Winningham, who was also cast on The Young Pioneers; they divorced later that year.
-In 1982, he married his current wife, Leslie Bryans; they have a son and two daughters.
+In 1981, he was married briefly to actress Mare Winningham, who was also cast on the 1978 miniseries The Young Pioneers; they divorced later that year.
+In 1982, he married Leslie Bryans; they have a son and two daughters.
 He moved from Malibu to Thousand Oaks, California in 2014.